Home » Water Softening » Water Softener Guides » Potassium Chloride Water Softener Salt Benefits (vs Sodium Salt)

 How Potassium Chloride and Sodium Chloride Salt Works

-When hard water flows through the softening system, calcium and magnesium minerals in the water are absorbed by resin beads in the system.
-When these resin beads reach their full absorption capacity, they are washed with a salt solution to remove the mineral buildup.
-The salt solution and excess minerals are then discharged out of the system to drain.
+When hard water flows through the softening system, calcium and magnesium minerals in the water are absorbed by resin beads in the system during a process called ion exchange.
+When these resin beads reach their full absorption capacity, they’re flushed with a salt solution to remove the mineral buildup.
+The salt solution and excess minerals are then discharged from the system to drain.

 Also Read: Different Types of Water Softener Salt & How to Choose